Tube Stations for London Attractions

 b) Oyster Card

-Consider using an Oyster card or contactless payment for your tube journeys.
+You should use an Oyster card or contactless payment method to pay for your tube travel.
 These payment methods are more

 within the applicable fare zones.